Automate your Accounts Payables and Vendor Management with Zenwork Payments Start 30-Day Free Trial

 Tools

 As businesses evolve and grow, so does their tax burden.
 The IRS, being a tax regulatory body in the U.S. requires businesses to follow certain tax regimes to ensure tax compliance.
+When businesses expand, they tend to hire independent contractors for certain projects and work and pay them the mutually agreed compensation.

 The TIN reported in Form 1099-NEC acts as the common denominator for identifying and cross-verifying the amount paid by the business and the amount received by the independent contractor.